 2. Preparation of manuscripts

-- Manuscripts are asked to be written in English.
-The manuscript shall be prepared using the MS word.
-It is preferable to use normal, plain font (e.g. 11 point Times New Roman) and 20 lines in A4 size paper with 1-inch margins.
-The page number and serial line numbers should be added through manuscript.
-Before submission the word file should be turn “Track Changes” OFF.
+- Manuscripts must be written in English prepared using the MS word.
+It is preferable to use a normal, plain font (e.g. 11 point Times New Roman) and 20 lines or double space lines in A4 size paper with 3-cm margins.
+The page numbers and continues line numbers should be used through the manuscript.
+Before submission “Track Changes” function should be turned off.

 - Summary should state the scope of the work and the principal findings in no more than 250 words.
 References should not be included.

-- Key words (not more than 6 words or phrases) are written after the summary.
+- Keywords (not more than 6 words or phrases) should be written after the summary.

-- Text should be written in clear and concise in order of Introduction, Materials and methods, Results, and Discussion followed by, Acknowledgments, References, Tables, Figure legends, and Figures.
+- Text should be clear and concise under the headings: Introduction, Materials and methods, Results, and Discussion followed by Acknowledgments, References, Tables, Figure legends, and Figures.

 - Units of measurement should be in SI (Système International d'Unités) as a rule.